hillierlab/hillierlab.github.io/_pages/team.md

 <div class="member">
   <img class="photo-left" src="/assets/images/member_photos/Kinga.JPEG" alt="Sarolt Kinga Gintner">
   <div class="member-text">
-    <h3>Sarolt Kinga Gintner MSc </h3>
+    <h3>Sarolt Kinga Gintner, MSc </h3>
-    <p>In the group, I manage the work of the Animal House team, am responsible for the care and welfare of the animals and besides this, I research the visual aspects of higher-order species behavior.
+    <p>In the group, I manage the work of the Animal House team, and I am responsible for the care and welfare of the animals.
+Besides this, I research the visual aspects of higher-order species behavior.
 I'm particularly interested in decoding subtle animal signals, automating their measurement, and enhancing human-animal interactions to benefit both sides.
 Outside the lab, I teach experiential science, ride horses regularly, and apply my precision and creativity in a community leadership role.</p>
   </div>
 </div>